-- stirrups which connect the boot and the stirrup magnetically are not allowed - ▶ Interlocking boot soles and stirrup treads are not allowed i.
-Humane Girths j.
-Saddles
+- stirrups which connect the boot and the stirrup magnetically are not allowed - Interlocking boot soles and stirrup treads are not allowed i) Humane Girths competition.

 Humane girths pose an increased risk as many common designs may have complete girth failure if a single strap was to break.
-Humane girths are not permitted in any Sport, whether during training or competition.
+Humane girths are not permitted in any Pony Club organised event during rallies, training or j) Unsafe Tack k) Electronic Devices